 As we perused the menu, we sipped on a zesty, refreshing ‘Melilot Mule’ cocktail of Native’s own Melilot vodka, freshly squeezed lime juice and organic ginger beer (£10); made all the more delicious by the salt and sugar coating around the rim of the glass.

 Chunky slices of pillow-soft ciabatta with pungent garlic rapeseed oil teased our taste buds as we waited for our starters to arrive.
+It was so good, we already got the feeling that we’d come to one of the best restaurants in Covent Garden!

 We kicked off with a couple of dishes from the wasting menu, setting the bar for the courses to follow.
 Native’s summer rolls (£4) were a piquant offering of pickled cabbage, summer veg and lovage encased in English miso leaf.
 Reminiscent of a healthy take on Chinese crispy spring rolls, the tangy tones were perfectly offset by a slightly salty soy sauce.